What do I have to do when getting EI?

 This letter tells you when you must make your first report.
 It will also give you your access code.
 It has 4 numbers and is near the middle of the letter.

 You need your access code to report online or by phone.
-The letter comes with instructions about how to use Service Canada’s reporting service.
+The letter tells you how to use Service Canada’s reporting service.

 If your reports are late, missing information, or not filled out correctly, your payment will be delayed.